ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Mark - 'every use of AI' is an unbounded set and therefore needs to be avoided.

 Paul - largely agrees with Mark's comments that we risk going too granular too fast.
 No universal agreement on what is a useful use case, and which of these use cases should be permitted under copyright law.
 This will be a source of huge disagreements.
 Avoiding RAG will leave a gaping hole in the vocabulary.
-We get flexibility via 'preferences' - good faith actors not bound by the law can interpret preferences flexibily (e.g. for accesibility).
+We get flexibility via 'preferences' - good faith actors not bound by the law can interpret preferences flexibly (e.g. for accessibility).
 Adobe is an example of an implementer that takes things strictly; this is OK!
 But this flexibility is useful for us as standards setters.

 Suresh - Alissa's point that the other draft is useful is a good one!
 Ted's 'yes if; no unless' framework is powerful.

 Cullen - the need to enumerate all the use cases conflicts with our goals to meet the timelines.
 As a group of engineers, we must remember that most consumers do not have this level of literacy.
 Most robots.txts are not consistent with their ToS!
 Categorisation at a higher level makes sense.
-The timing model is a promising one - decouples the data-aggregation from the application stage, which often determinies how data is used.
+The timing model is a promising one - decouples the data-aggregation from the application stage, which often determines how data is used.
 Distinction between pre-and post-training applications useful.

 Piers - originally mentioned the time framework.
 But related to time of the data's publication; not model deployment time.
 What type of use can go down a rat hole.